looterz/fal/README.md

 ##Install

-Download or clone the repo folder into your mission folder.
+Download or clone the repo, and place the "fal" directory into your mission folder.

 ##Usage